Dario-DB/GenerationSpain-Project1/README.md

 Working group project (4): CRUD console application for backoffice management of a movie repository written in Java

 In this project we programmed a films managment application and we covered the following topics.
-1. Java POO (encapsulation, inheritance, abstraction)
+1. Java OOP (encapsulation, inheritance, abstraction)
 2. Basic testing with JUnit
 3. Exception handling
 4. I/O (reading, writting) files.